 $0.00

-You’ll begin with breakfast at the Kangaroo House then stroll the quaint streets of Eastsound, Maps provided for longer walks to North Shore Preserve, Crescent Beach Preserve, North Beach, Eastsound waterfront park.
-Enjoy Local restaurants and entertainment, Darvill’s Bookstore, Orcas Island Historical Museum, Rays General Store and Pharmacy as well as many boutique shops, local artists, book a massage or acupuncture at the Healing Arts Center or walk the Labyrinth at the Episcopal Church.
+You’ll begin with breakfast at the Kangaroo House then stroll the quaint streets of Eastsound.
+Maps provided for longer walks to North Shore Preserve, Crescent Beach Preserve, North Beach, or Eastsound waterfront park.
+Enjoy Local restaurants and entertainment, Darvill’s Bookstore, Orcas Island Historical Museum, Rays General Store and Pharmacy as well as many boutique shops featuring local artists.
+Book a massage or acupuncture at the Healing Arts Center or walk the Labyrinth at the Episcopal Church.
 All are Welcome!

 Day Four